Amozaya/MicroservicesArchitecture_with_Docker_and_K8/Readme.md

 16. `sudo nano index.html` - open index.html page
 17. Change the `h1` heading and save the file
 18. Refresh the browser to see a new h1 heading

+### Create a profile page on Nginx and push it to DockerHub

+1. Create a new `index.html` file.
+Change `<body>` to have some paragraph about you.
+2. Run a docker image with nginx installed
+3. Use `docker cp index.html <container_id>:usr/share/nginx/html`.
+To copy your `index.html` page.
+Make sure you are in the same directory as your file, or you have to write a full path
+4. Refresh your `localhost` to ensure that it's updated
+5. `docker commit <image-id> olegf23:nginx-profile-01` - create an image based on the container
+6. You can use `docker images` to check what images you have locally
+7. Create a new repository on the DockerHub
+8. Use `docker login` to log in to your DocHub through Bash terminal
+9. Tag your image with a proper name and to your repository `docker tag olegf23:nginx-profile-01 olegf23/nginx-profile`, where:
+    * `olegf23:nginx-profile-01` - name of your image
+    * `olegf23/nginx-profile` - name of your repo
+10. Push your image `docker push olegf23/nginx-profile`